Overcome Procrastination with EFT-Tapping

 What if success brings more pressure?

 These hidden beliefs can keep you frozen.
-What looks like procrastination is often protection, which can cause overwhelm and brain fog.
+What looks like procrastination is often protection, which can cause feelings of overwhelm and brain fog.

 2. A Form of Rebellion or Self-Protection